kbrown55347/YouCanoeIt/checklist.md

 ## To Do:

-### View Trip Details
+### Delete Trip
-*Refer to Movies Saga Project*
-- [x] setup view trip details component
-- [x] (user page) route user to view trip details page on click of view details
-- [x] Server route that will send back "details" data for one trip
-- [x] Saga function to grab data we need for "details" view
+*trip details page*
-- [ ] Create reducer to hold current "details" data
+- [ ] create delete route in server to delete selected trip from DB
-- [ ] Display data on DOM
+- [ ] create saga function to send trigger to delete route
-- [ ] Add Edit & Delete Trip Buttons
+- [ ] send dispatch from trip details page (w/params) to saga function on click of delete button in alert